Create a Schedule

 - Store settings about the area of the drawing to schedule.

 - Specify which lists or palettes are included.

 - Choose columns to include for each palette

 - Choose to include graphic swatches or blocks in the schedule

-Multiple schedules can be selected and regenerated by clicking the Update button.
+Once a schedule has been saved, multiple schedules can be selected and updated by clicking the Update button.

-Using the Display button at the top of the dialog, you can zoom to any selected schedule or group of schedules.
+Click the Display button at the top of the window (screenshot at right) to zoom to any selected schedule or group of schedules.